d2l-ai/d2l-vi/chapter_deep-learning-computation/custom-layer_vn.md

 # Custom Layers
 -->

-# Các tầng tuỳ chỉnh
+# Các tầng Tuỳ chỉnh

 <!--
 One of the reasons for the success of deep learning can be found in the wide range of layers that can be used in a deep network.